 Momentum & Peak Performance

 Imagine a burning candle.
 Now see yourself blowing out the flame.
 Watch the smoke that streams upwards.
 Focus on it to its end.
-Then allow your attention to rest – right there – as long as possible, until you notice a second thought beginning to mingle precisely where the previous one was.
+Finally, allow your attention to rest – right there – as long as possible, until you notice a second thought beginning to mingle precisely where the previous one was.

 Meditation will allow your mind to evolve and to advance to a new level of performance.
 Most importantly, a meditative mind will bring focus and valuable energy to your projects.
-Allow your meditative state to create or put you in touch with a beautiful emotional state.
+Allow your meditative state to create or put you in touch with a beautiful, emotional state.
 This is your performance zone.